jasonduongg/word2mouth/README.md

 3. Open new terminal
     ```bash
-    cd pocketPoke
+    cd {filename}
     npm run ios --simulator="iPhone {#}”
     ```

-4. Hover the simulator, on top left click on File => New device, pick one that is not running
+4. To run a second simulator, hover the simulator, on top left click on File => New device, pick one that is not running
     ```bash
     npm run ios --simulator="iPhone {#}”
     ```